mlliarm/jmath/README.md

 _				NB.
 Result: Infinity, should have been _.
 ```

-So we see that currently there are some issues with `j903` regarding infinities.
+So we see that currently there are some issues with `j903` regarding infinities, or more specifically, the indeterminate form doesn't arise in places where it did in mathematics.
 But not all is bad:

 ```j
 	1-_			NB.
 1 - Infinity